amerwali/amerwali/README.md

 - 👋 Hi, I’m @Amer Wali
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python and have already learned java and java script.
+- 🌱 I’m currently learning Python and have already learned java.
 - 📫 How to reach me: amerwali723@gmail.com

 <!---